 This article will give you the basic tools on how to brine pork chops, the best pork brine recipe and tips for brining pork regardless of what recipe you use.

 Is it just me, or did brining not become a “thing” until a few years ago?
-It started with brining turkey for Thanksgiving and has since become trendy for other meats like chicken and pork.
+It started with brining turkey for Thanksgiving and has since become trendy for other meats like chicken, pork and even seafood like shrimp.

 What are the benefits of brining?